 Lastly as a program is running or during its runtime it may encounter problems during execution.
 When a problem arises that the software cannot resolve then it throws a runtime error, which means, while I was running I had a problem I could not resolve.
 The software, not the operating system gives the error.
 Through a self-monitoring mechanism called a trap, the software diagnoses itself, realizes it cannot go on, and traps to runtime error.
 There are many reasons why you will see a runtime error, the following are a few examples.

-- Poor Programming - A runtime error can be caused by poor programming practices.
-If the engineer loads his software with memory leaks, then you can receive multiple runtime errors within a user session.
-There is no way to fix this problem since it lies in the software.
+A runtime error can be caused by poor programming practices.
+If the engineer loads his software with memory leaks, it can cause a runtime error.
+If software patches are available, they can be installed to fix this problem.
+However, if no patches are available there is no way to fix this problem since it lies in the software.

-- Other software - If there is a program running on your computer that has been written poorly, it can affect other programs.
+If there is a program running on your computer that are poorly, it can affect other programs.
 In a Windows environment many things are shared, and if a rogue application steps into your arena there is a possibility for a runtime error to occur.
 In this case, you can shut down all other applications and then see if your software still has a runtime error.

-- Malicious Virus or Ad Ware - These programs run in the back ground undetected and can cause a mountain of damage.
+Viruses and other malware can run in the background undetected and can cause a lot of damage.
 They are not the leading cause of a runtime error, but can still lead to one.
-It is imperative that you scan your system with some type of antivirus software daily.
+It's imperative that you scan your system with some type of antivirus software daily.

 These are only a few of the causes for runtime errors but a rule of thumb is this.
-For new software that has just been installed, it could be the software itself.
-For software that has been running before check your hardware and scan for viruses.
-I hope this helps you the next time you receive a runtime error.
+For new software that was recently installed, it could be the software itself.
+For software that was running before check your hardware and scan for viruses.